 What is the Forgotten Crisis?

-Also called the Boko Haram Crisis, the Lake Chad Basin Crisis affects some of the world’s poorest and most vulnerable people.
+Also called the Boko Haram Crisis, the Lake Chad Basin Crisis affects some of the world’s poorest people.

 Extreme poverty, underdevelopment and climate change are just some of the factors at play, alongside growing insecurity caused by Boko Haram attacks.